-SJ23 Tech Tip D12, (Created 2024-10-18) Bob Schimmel. | |
+SJ23 Tech Tip D12, (Updated 2025-05-02) Bob Schimmel. | |

-Merc 75 Outboard Repair - Switch Box, Kill Switch. |
+Merc 75 Outboard Repairs - Switch Box, Spark Plugs, Kill Switch, Test Start. |

 |

-![]() However, I am looking forward to the day when I can tow a boat while under sail but so far I have thought it prudent to tow with the control of the rudder and outboard, discretion being the better part of valour.
-The lake was a mill pond when I was on my trek to the far end for Panache's end of season haul out when some guys waved me down.
-Their outboard died and there was no wind.
+![]() However, I am looking forward to the day when I can tow a boat while under sail but so far I have thought it prudent to tow with the control of the outboard and rudder, discretion being the better part of valour.
+The lake was a mill pond when I was on my trek to the far end for Panache's end of 2024 season haul out when some guys waved me down.
+Their outboard died and there was zero wind.
 They were actually sculling back to the marina that was 5 miles (7 Kms) away so I offered them a tow.
-When I look back on it I'm still amazed at how well my Merc 75 pulled their boat with this corroded Switch Box. |
+When I look back on it I'm still amazed at how well my Merc 75 pulled their boat, given this corroded Switch Box. |

 |

-Much to my surprise the Switch Box in Panache's outboard had a badly corroded wire connected to an ignition coil.
+Much to my surprise this Switch Box had a badly corroded wire that connects to an ignition coil.
 The cracked insulation fell off as I rubbed the wire to remove a spark plug.
-Judging by the amount of corrosion on this wire, the insulation was leaking for several years.
-The local repair shop told me that older Mercury outboards are noted for this problem.
-My guess is the insulation finally broke down after years of exposure to oil.
-Only a few strands were left in the wire which explains the occasional erratic idle due a fouled spark plug not receiving enough juice.
+Judging by the amount of corrosion, the copper was exposed for several years.
+The local repair shop told me that older Mercury outboards (like this one) are noted for this problem.
+My guess is the insulation finally broke down after years of exposure to age, moisture, high temperature and the harsh marine environment.
+Only two strands were left which is too much resistance to create a healthy spark.
+This explains the fouled spark plug and erratic idle of late.
 At any rate this condition is not dependable.
 Now for the bad news.
-The Merc Switch Box is manufacturer discontinued but a local repair shop found an OEM switch in Vancouver, BC at $600 Ca. Well that expense for this 50 year old outboard makes it almost time to replace it!
-I found an after market module for $155 Ca on the good ole Internet.
+The Merc Switch Box is manufacturer discontinued but a local repair shop found an OEM switch in Vancouver, BC at $600 Ca. When he found a slightly cheaper one for $500 I thought this expense for a 49 year old outboard makes it almost time to replace it!
+The good news is that I found an after market module for $155 Ca on the good ole Internet.
 Finally some common sense.
-It is prudent to take a photo of the installed unit, noting how the wires are routed and where they are terminated, especially if you do the repair weeks after the part arrives; Its quite a job to fit all the components of an outboard within the tight constraints of the case.
+It is prudent to take a photo of the installed unit, noting how the wires are routed and where they are terminated, especially if you do the repair weeks after the replacement part arrives; Its quite a job to fit all the components of an outboard within the tight constraints of the case.
 You have to give the engineers credit for their design.
 The routing of the 8 wires of this module are no exception.
-It took a few tries to achieve a logical layout that prevents vibration, chafe or overheating with minimal strain.
-I operated this outboard for years with Bosch automotive spark plugs as they were the ones it was equipped with when I bought Panache.
-I cleaned them with each annual service but now they were looking a bit shoddy.
-Not having the manual it was difficult to know which spark plug this outboard wanted.
-When I discovered the correct plugs to be NGK BUHW, I thought it high time to install some.
-It was difficult to source these plugs locally but as luck would have it, I had a set in my parts box.
-There is an
+It took a few tries to achieve a logical layout that prevents vibration, chafe or overheating with minimal strain. |

 And all I wanted to do was test the new Ignition Switch Box. |